MariusAlbrecht/FirefoxNord/README.md

 ### Usage

-To use this you will have to first have to set up a funtcioning ``chrome``-Folder.
-The FirefoxCss reddit community has a good (guide)[https://www.reddit.com/r/FirefoxCSS/wiki/index/tutorials/#wiki_setup] on how to do this.
+To use this you will have to first set up a functioning ``chrome``-Folder.
+The FirefoxCss reddit community has a good [guide](https://www.reddit.com/r/FirefoxCSS/wiki/index/tutorials/#wiki_setup) on how to do this.
 You basically have to

 - toggle ``toolkit.legacyUserProfileCustomizations.stylesheets`` to true in the ``about:config`` page
 - create a ``chrome`` folder in your profile directory